Skip to main content

 Save

-What does the AI’s reply look like?
+What does the AI Receptionist’s reply look like?

 It’s tenant-branded — the customer sees the reply as coming from your business, not ServiceBooked.
 Email goes from your configured “from” address (Settings → Brand → Email sender).
 SMS goes from your provisioned business number.
 A typical reply: